ribru17/ts_query_ls/README.md

 Supports environment variable expansion of the form `${VAR}`.

+**NOTE:** Directories are **NOT** searched recursively.
+Only immediate children will be scanned.
+If you have the sort of file structure where each parser object is stored in its own directory, consider creating one main directory which contains symlinks to all of your parsers, and pass that as your parser install directory.

 #### `parser_aliases`

 A map of parser aliases.
 E.g., to point `queries/ecma/*.scm` files to the